 In the pantheon of early 20th century semi-automatic military pistols, the greats are universally agreed upon.
 The Colt 1911 and Browning Hi Power are considered tops by many.
 Add in the Walther P-38 and of course the famous Makarov from the former USSR.

 Yet, what pistol is missing from those ranks?
-How…Continue
+How about the Sig P210?
+The Swiss-made pistol, according to…Continue

 Added by Jake Holman Jr. on February 23, 2011 at 2:00pm — No Comments

 The Thompson submachine gun is a true classic in small arms.
 It is an icon of gangsters and GIs alike.
 The standard Thompson went through a series of modfications during its service life.
-The Tommy Gun, as standard, was chambered in .45 ACP (outside of some British multi-caliber efforts like 9mm and .30 Mauser,)…Continue
+The Tommy Gun, as standard, was chambered in .45 ACP (outside of some British multi-caliber efforts like 9mm and .30 Mauser,) except for an attempt by Thompson engineers to create a light…Continue

 Added by Jake Holman Jr. on February 9, 2011 at 2:30pm — No Comments